nabeelvalley/docs/src/content/docs/antlr/in-vscode-devcontainer.md

 subtitle: How to configure ANTLR in a Devcontainer
 ---

+---
+published: true
+title: Antlr in a Container
+subtitle: How to configure ANTLR in a Devcontainer
+---

 To install ANTLR in a VSCode DevContainer you need to:

 1. Select a container with Java